emacs-eaf/emacs-application-framework/README.md

 * Then call command `eaf-open' to test new plugin

 ## Todo list
-* Browser: click to open link in new tab
 * Browser: add progressbar
 * Browser: add cookie support
 * ImageViewer: add zoom support